tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 ## Custom Targeting

 ### Attributes

+Use attributes to segment your experiment results for more insight.
+This allows you to drill down into experiment results and discover how certain segments of users are behaving differently.
+This will allow you to create future experiments targeted to them.

 To set the value for an Attribute use one of these four methods.
 ```java
 boolean success = Optimizely.setValueForAttributeId(String, String);